-Having realistic goals is important and it will help you create a plan that can get you results.
+Having realistic goals is important and will help you create a plan that can get you results.

 What are realistic expectations?

-#2 – Get noticed on Facebook
+2. Get Noticed on Facebook

-#3 – Get found on Twitter
+3. Get Found on Twitter

-Another way to speed up your blog readership is to use Twitter promoted tweets.
-It works in a similar manner as Facebook boost post but it also has the added advantage that you can target your tweets to specific Twitter accounts.
+Another way to speed up your blog readership is to use Twitter-promoted tweets.
+It works similarly to Facebook boost posts but also has the added advantage of targeting your tweets to specific Twitter accounts.

-First find the influencers in your industry.
-These are the people that have a lot of twitter followers and tweet about topics related to your blog.
+First, find the influencers in your industry.
+These are the people that have a lot of Twitter followers and tweet about topics related to your blog.

-Try to have at least 1500 accounts in your list.
-Add any other twitter accounts you think are likely to engage with your tweets.
+Try to have at least 1500 accounts on your list.
+Add any other Twitter accounts you think will likely engage with your tweets.